bonometric/swiftastic-stubs/README.md

 # swiftastic-stubs
-Bunch of helper / utility classes I use in my projects
+Bunch of helper / utility classes I use in my iOS Swift projects